ChefSteveP/neural-texture-compression/README_new.md

 ## Problem Statement

 Traditional texture formats (e.g., JPEG, PNG) reduce storage size but are not optimized for GPU pipeline integration.
 As games scale up to 4K and beyond, storing and accessing uncompressed multi-channel textures becomes a bottleneck.
-This work explores **learned latent representations** for texture data that can be decoded efficiently either on load or at runtime.
+This project explores **learned latent representations** for texture data that can be decoded efficiently either on load or at runtime.

 ![Memory comparison visualization placeholder](./figures/pipeline_new.jpg)